Leg lengthening and shortening

 - The growth plate may be destroyed by scraping or drilling it to stop further growth at that growth plate.

-- Another method is to insert staples on each side of the bony growth plate.
+- Another method is to insert staples or plates on each side of the bony growth plate.
 These can be removed when both legs are close to the same length.

 REMOVAL OF IMPLANTED METAL DEVICES